MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 estimatesmartpriority nblocks
   DEPRECATED.
 WARNING: This interface is unstable and may disappear or change!
-Estimates the approximate priority a zero-fee transaction needs to begin confirmation within nblocks blocks if possible and return the number of blocks for which the estimate is valid. signmessagewithprivkey "privkey" "message"
-  Sign a message with the private key of an address validateaddress "address"
+Estimates the approximate priority a zero-fee transaction needs to begin confirmation within nblocks blocks if possible and return the number of blocks for which the estimate is valid. signmessagewithprivkey "privkey" "message" signmessagewithprivkey "privkey" "message" Sign a message with the private key of an address validateaddress "address"
-  Return information about the given dash address. verifymessage "address" "signature" "message"
+  Return information about the given MarteX address. verifymessage "address" "signature" "message"
   Verify a signed message